Skip to main content

 Headline tuition is not the full cost of a Florida pre-licensing course.
 Several common add-ons can quietly add $50 to $300 to the real price.

-National Course Portal publishes a lowest price guarantee.
-If a candidate finds an equally DFS-approved Florida pre-licensing course for the same Course Authority at a lower advertised retail price, NCP will match or beat that price before the candidate pays.
+National Course Portal offers price-match review.
+If a candidate finds an equally DFS-approved Florida pre-licensing course for the same Course Authority at a lower advertised retail price, NCP reviews the request under posted terms before the candidate pays.

-The mechanics are simple: forward the competitor's public course page URL to support before enrollment.
-NCP verifies current DFS approval status and live retail price, then applies the adjusted tuition at checkout.
+The mechanics are simple: forward the comparable provider's public course page URL to support before enrollment.
+NCP verifies current DFS approval status and live retail price, then applies any approved adjusted tuition at checkout.

-- 7If using a lowest price guarantee, send the competitor URL to support before paying.
+7. 7If requesting a price-match review, send the comparable provider URL to support before paying.

 FAQ